A Policy Gradient Framework for Stochastic Optimal Control Problems with Global Convergence Guarantee: Convergence of the policy gradient

-\begin{proof}[Proof sketch for the claim \eqref{eq:claim_sketch}] The idea to prove \eqref{eq:claim_sketch} comes from the proof for the uniqueness of the (viscosity) solution of the HJB equation, where a barrier function is constructed (see e.g., \cite{yong1999stochastic} Chapter 4.6). $V^*$ is the unique solution of the HJB equation. $V_{\infty}$ is the limit of $V_k$, with $u_k$ satisfying \eqref{eq:hard_case_sketch}.
-Therefore, $V_k$ is very ``close'' to the solution of the HJB equation in the sense that $u_k$ is very close to $u_k^{\diamond}$, i.e., the maximum condition \eqref{eq:max1} is ``nearly'' satisfied.
+and observe that $V_k$ is very ``close'' to the solution of the HJB equation $V^*$ in the sense that $u_k$ is very close to $u_k^{\diamond}$ (see \eqref{eq:hard_case_sketch}), i.e., the maximum condition is ``nearly'' satisfied.
+Therefore, the key idea is to modify the proof for the uniqueness of HJB equation and show